open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Secondly, Prometheus sharding requires that each instance scrape the target, even if it’s going to be dropped.

+Something to note is that if you can have a Prometheus instance with the combined amount of memory of individual instances, there is not much benefit to sharding, since you can scrape everything directly using the larger instance.
+A reason that people shard is usually for some amount of fault tolerance.
+For example, if one Prometheus instance is out of memory (OOM), then your entire alerting pipeline won't be offline.

 Luckily, the OTel Operator’s Target Allocator (TA) is able to help with some of this.
 For instance, it can automatically drop any targets it knows won’t be scraped.
+Whereas if you shard with `hashmod`, you'll need to update your config based on the number of replicas you have](https://www.robustperception.io/scaling-and-federating-prometheus/).
 Plus, if you’re already collecting Prometheus metrics about your Kubernetes infrastructure, using the TA is a great option.

 The Target Allocator is part of the OTel Operator.
 The OTel Operator is a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that: